 CM: Well, I don't know how they worked it.
-But he apparently was paid to open liquor somehow.
+But he apparently was paid off in liquor somehow.
 Nobody really cared.

 NS: How did you learn how to set a net?
-Is there a particular way that you do?
+Is there a particular way that you do -?

 CM: No. It's just trial and error.
-(In KSA?), you'd listen to other people.
-There were some professional over.
-Men that dragged in the bay at that time.
+In [inaudible] you listen to other people.
+There were some professional over - men that dragged in the bay at that time.
 They didn't need a permit or anything.
 We'd watch what they did, and we just copied and did the same thing.